computationalpathologygroup/pythostitcher/README.md

 </p>

 ## General
-Pythostitcher is a Python implementation of the AutoStitcher software which stitches prostate histopathology images into a pseudo whole mount image.
-For more information about AutoStitcher, check out the original paper [here](https://www.nature.com/articles/srep29906) or find the original Matlab implementation [here](https://engineering.case.edu/centers/ccipd/content/software).
+Pythostitcher is a Python implementation of the [AutoStitcher](https://www.nature.com/articles/srep29906) software which stitches prostate histopathology images into a pseudo whole mount image.
+Although the general principle of Pythostitcher is very similar to AutoStitcher, PythoStitcher is implemented in Python and significantly faster compared to the [original implementation in Matlab](https://engineering.case.edu/centers/ccipd/content/software).
+In addition, Pythostitcher offers several new advanced features such as 1) saving the end result at maximum resolution and 2) providing a smooth overlap between overlapping parts due to gradient alpha blending.

 ## Algorithm
 The input for Pythostitcher consists of four quadrant images which are labeled according to their original location (upper left, upper right, lower left, lower right).
 Pythostitcher will then use this location to automatically rotate the quadrants and compute a very coarse initial alignment.
 This initial alignment is then iteratively refined with increasingly finer resolutions using a genetic algorithm.
 One of the strengths of Pythostitcher is that the optimal alignment between quadrants can be scaled linearly for finer resolutions.
 Hence, when a satisfactory alignment is achieved on a lower resolution, this alignment can be scaled up linearly to compute the full resolution stitched result.